 Child care resources

-Child care services are available at Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire, and Cheshire Medical Center in Keene, New Hampshire.
+Child care services are available at Dartmouth Hitchcock Medical Center in Lebanon, New Hampshire and via your Care@Work membership.

-- Lebanon: Dartmouth-Hitchcock's Child Care Center is open for children aged 6 weeks to 5 years of age.
-Our services are available to employees of Dartmouth-Hitchcock and Dartmouth College.
-Read more about the DHMC Child Care Center.
+- Dartmouth Hitchcock Medical Center's Child Care Center is open for children aged 6 weeks to 5 years of age.
+Our services are available to employees of Dartmouth Hitchcock Medical Center and Clinics and Dartmouth College.
+Read more about the Child Care Center.

-Additional child care resources in the region are available on the Children's Hospital at Dartmouth-Hitchcock website.
+Additional child care resources in the region are available on the Dartmouth Health Children's website.

 Exercise, art, and music

-- Health club discounts: If you are enrolled in a Dartmouth-Hitchcock medical plan, each enrolled member of your family (aged 14 and over) is eligible to receive up to $200 per calendar year toward health club membership fees when you join a qualified health club and attend at least 2 sessions a week for 11 out of 13 consecutive weeks during the calendar year.
+- Health club discounts: If you are enrolled in one of our medical plans, each enrolled member of your family (aged 14 and over) is eligible to receive up to $200 per calendar year toward health club membership fees when you join a qualified health club and attend at least 2 sessions a week for 11 out of 13 consecutive weeks during the calendar year.

-- Walking paths: The beautiful grounds of Dartmouth-Hitchcock Medical Center (DHMC) include two outdoor walking paths, including one around the DHMC buildings and another that takes you through the woods on the DHMC campus.
-You can also walk several routes inside DHMC for exercise during bad weather.
+- Walking paths: The beautiful grounds of Dartmouth Hitchcock Medical Center include 2 outdoor walking paths, including one around the buildings and another that takes you through the woods on the campus.
+You can also walk several routes inside Dartmouth Hitchcock Medical Canter for exercise during bad weather.

-- Art and music: The Dartmouth-Hitchcock Arts and Humanities Program offers permanent art collections, rotating seasonal exhibitions, public arts projects, arts performances, and live music.
+- Art and music: Our Arts and Humanities Program offers permanent art collections, rotating seasonal exhibitions, public arts projects, arts performances, and live music.